-How many universities and faculties are included in the 2018 ranking?
+How many universities and faculties are included in the 2019 ranking?

-The current total number of higher education institutions is 1,614 (1,302 in 2016).
-This covers more than 5000 faculties and more than 12,500 study programmes in the subject areas of biology, business studies, chemical engineering, chemistry, civil engineering, computer science, dentistry, economics, education, electrical engineering, history, industrial engineering, mathematics, mechanical engineering, medicine, nursing, pharmacy/pharmacology, political science, psychology, social work/welfare, sociology.
+The current total number of higher education institutions is 1,711 (1,614 in 2018).
+This covers some 5,000 faculties and more than 11,400 study programmes in the subject areas of biology, business studies, chemical engineering, chemistry, civil engineering, computer science, dentistry, economics, education, electrical engineering, environmental engineering, history, industrial engineering, materials engineering, mathematics, mechanical engineering, medicine, nursing, pharmacy/pharmacology, political science, psychology, social work/welfare, sociology.

-This year, 95 countries are featured.
+This year, 96 countries are featured.

-For all 1,614 universities, U-Multirank includes bibliometric and patent data from publicly available databases.
+For all 1,711 universities, U-Multirank includes bibliometric and patent data from publicly available databases.
 Some of these datasets are also used by other global university rankings.
 These performance measures (indicators) that use bibliometric data are based on a count of the scientific publications produced by the academic staff of a university and the number of times these are cited in other publications.